waffle87/leetcode/readme.md

-[`leetcode.c`](leetcode.c) has helpful functions to fill `ListNode` and `TreeNode` data structures with provided data, and also print data returned by such functions. for example, see the following `main` functions.
+[`leetcode.c`](leetcode.c) has helpful functions to fill `ListNode` and `TreeNode` data structures with provided data, and also print data returned by such functions.
+For example, see the following `main` functions.

 **ListNode data type**